k3ssen/SymfonyVuetified/README.md

 ## Custom form-type-components

-To create a custom form-type, you should have a look at the `/assets/components/Form` directory.
+To create a custom form-type, you should have a look at the `Resources/assets/components/Form` directory in this bundle.
 Most of the logic you need is put in the `FormTypeMixin`, so you probably want to extend that to have some stuff taken care of.